Particular/docs.particular.net/nservicebus/upgrades/5to6-async-suffix.md

 *Reference Article: [Asynchronous Programming with async and await](https://msdn.microsoft.com/en-us/library/mt674882.aspx).*

-The decisions not to adopt the **Async** suffix in NServiceBus API is intentional for several reasons:
+The decision not to adopt the **Async** suffix in NServiceBus API is intentional for several reasons:

 ### No requirement for conflicting overloads